 Non-Liability of Officials.
 To the fullest extent permitted by applicable law, neither the Board, nor any officer of the Association, shall be liable to any Owner or the Association for any damage, loss, or prejudice suffered or claimed on account of any decision, approval or disapproval, course of action, act, omission, error or negligence.

 Use of Funds Collected by the Association.
-All funds collected by the Association, including Assessments and contributions to the Association paid by the Owners, if any, shall be held by the Association in a fiduciary capacity to be expended in their entirety for nonprofit purposes of the Association in managing, maintaining, caring for and preserving the Underdrain System, and for other permitted purposes as set forth in this Declaration.
-No part of said funds shall inure to the benefit of any Owner (other than as a result of the Association managing, maintaining, caring for and preserving the Underdrain System and other than as a result of expenditures made for other permitted purposes as set forth in this Declaration).
+All funds collected by the Association, including Assessments and contributions to the Association paid by the Owners, if any, shall be held by the Association in a fiduciary capacity to be expended in their entirety for nonprofit purposes of the Association in maintaining, repairing, and replacing, as necessary, any part of the Underdrain System, and for other permitted purposes as set forth in this Declaration.
+No part of said funds shall inure to the benefit of any Owner (other than as a result of the Association maintaining, repairing, or replacing, as necessary, any part of the Underdrain System and other than as a result of expenditures made for other permitted purposes as set forth in this Declaration).

 Owner Liability and Indemnification.
 Each Owner shall be liable to the remaining Owners and to the Association for any damage to the Underdrain System and Facilities that may be sustained by reason of the negligent or intentional act that Owner or any intentional or negligent act of any Occupant of that Owner’s Dwelling, to the extent such losses and damages are either under the Deductible of the Association or not covered by the Association’s insurance.
 Each Owner, by acceptance of a deed to a Lot, agrees personally to indemnify each and every other Owner and Occupant in such other Owner’s Lot and to hold such other Persons harmless from, and to defend such Persons against, any claim of any Person for personal injury or property damage occurring within the Lot of that particular Owner, except to the extent that: (a) such injury, damage, or claim is covered and defended by the Association’s or such other Owner’s liability insurance carrier; or (b) the injury or damage occurred by reason of the intentional act of the Association.